-Based in New York, the Secretariat staff is largely but not exclusively drawn from the ranks of UN-Habitat, the lead U. N. agency in the Habitat process.
+Based in New York, the Secretariat staff was largely but not exclusively drawn from the ranks of UN-Habitat, the lead U. N. agency in the Habitat process.
 UN-Habitat’s mandate includes housing and sustainable urbanization, and its executive director, Joan Clos, is also secretary-general of Habitat III.

 Not exactly.
-Like all major U. N. conferences, Habitat III is driven by member states.
-In order to move the process forward, the U. N. General Assembly has authorized a Bureau to oversee Habitat III.
+Like all major U. N. conferences, Habitat III was driven by member states.
+In order to move the process forward, the U. N. General Assembly authorized a Bureau to oversee Habitat III.
 This Bureau, made up of a representative group of member states, facilitates negotiations and plenaries at events like PrepComs.

-As chair, France — led by Maryse Gautier, a former World Bank urban expert now advising the French government’s General Council for the Environment and Sustainable Development — has a lead role in the run-up to Habitat III.
+As chair, France — led by Maryse Gautier, a former World Bank urban expert now advising the French government’s General Council for the Environment and Sustainable Development — had a lead role in the run-up to Habitat III.

-What cities are mobilizing for Habitat III?
+What cities mobilized for Habitat III?

-In addition, the mayor of Istanbul is the president of United Cities and Local Governments (UCLG), a global network, and is a regular spokesperson on behalf of cities and local authorities.
+In addition, the mayor of Istanbul was the president of United Cities and Local Governments (UCLG), a global network, and a regular spokesperson on behalf of cities and local authorities.
 The Turkish city is a past host of Habitat II, the conference that took place in 1996, as is Vancouver, whose current mayor has spoken publicly about the importance of Habitat III.

 There are nearly three dozen U. N. agencies, programmes and funds, including some whose mandates overlap with the stated Habitat III themes of housing and sustainable urbanization.